How To Deal With Temper Tantrums: Effective Gentle Parenting Advice

 Rewind and zoom out.
 Let’s pretend you’ve just got home from work – your colleague was a pain, you got interrupted a million times and your boss didn’t like the work you did.

 Your partner asks if you want a drink; you say yes please.

 You’re looking forward to unwinding with a cup of that special Chai tea that you got for Christmas, in your favourite mug.
 It’s the fine bone china, it’s the perfect size and it has the pretty pattern with the cherry blossom and hummingbirds on.
 It helps you relax.

 Your partner comes in with a glass of water.
 You ask for the tea; he says no, you’ve had enough Chai for one day- water is better for you.
 And it’s a cup, what difference does it make whether it’s your favourite mug or a glass?

 Of course it makes a difference.
 It’s emotional, it’s irrational, it doesn’t make sense and yet we all know it’s true.

-Comfort is not tangible but it is something that we all need- which is why I will take the time to ask for my kids’ preferences, as trivial as they may seem, and strive to fulfil them.
-This is in the same way that I like to bring a little bit of joy to my husband’s life by bringing him breakfast in bed on a weekend (like, once every six months when I remember, but you get the gist).
+Comfort is not tangible but it is something that we all need- which is why I will take the time to ask for my kids’ preferences, as trivial as they may seem, and try to fulfil them within reason.
+I also mod

-Comfort often comes in the form of familiarity especially when travelling, so having that exact same cup/ chips and ketchup on separate plates/ hair bow fastened in THAT EXACT WAY is really much more than what it seems- it’s a child doing a great job of trying to keep themselves emotionally healthy, by seeking comfort among the unfamiliar and regaining a sense of control.
+Comfort often comes in the form of familiarity,, so having that exact same cup/ ice cream and sprinkles on separate plates/ hair bow fastened in THAT EXACT WAY is really much more than what it seems- it’s a child doing a great job of trying to protect their mental health, by seeking comfort among the unfamiliar and regaining a sense of control.